All Episodes

 No.

-I like this, I like this.
+I like this.

-So the thing I do is I I get like a green smoothie or something that I can get my vitamins, my minerals, my green foods in the morning.
+So the thing I do is I get like a green smoothie or something that I can get my vitamins, my minerals, my green foods in the morning.

-But what you're telling us is your chronotype, our chronotype would predict some of these, which is okay, we can play around with that.
+But what you're telling us is your chronotype, our chronotype, would predict some of these, which is okay.

-So don't give up hope.
+Don't give up hope.

 It might be the right thing for you to eat when you first get up.

-Question number four How often do you suffer from insomnia symptoms?
+Question number four, how often do you suffer from insomnia symptoms?

 How about folks out there?